Government of the Ming dynasty: Regional and local administration

 During the Song dynasty, the highest level of administration was the circuit (lu).
 After the Jurchen invasion of 1127, the Song government restructured their administration into four semi-autonomous regional administrations.
 These regional administrations were responsible for managing local civil and military authorities and had their own bureaucracy.
 This provincial system remained unchanged throughout the Yuan, Ming, and Qing dynasties.

-The organization of state administration in the regions was modeled after the Yuan dynasty.
+The Ming emperors modeled their system of regional administration on that of the Yuan dynasty.
 When the Ming dynasty was established on Chinese New Year in 1368, it initially controlled the metropolitan area around the capital city of Nanjing and three provinces: Zhejiang, Jiangxi, and Huguang (which is present day divided into Hubei and Hunan).
 However, through military campaigns, the Ming government gradually annexed more territories, including Fujian, Guangdong, Guangxi, Henan, Shandong (which also included Liaodong), Shanxi, and Beijing (which was reorganized into the Northern Metropolitan Area in 1403, informally known as Beizhili).
-In 1369, the province of Shaanxi was conquered, which also encompassed the modern-day provinces of Gansu and Ningxia.
+In 1369, the Ming conquered the province of Shaanxi, which also encompassed the modern-day provinces of Gansu and Ningxia.
 Sichuan was added in 1371, and Yunnan in 1382.
 In 1413, Guizhou province was formed from parts of Huguang, Yunnan, and Sichuan.
-From 1407 to 1428, the Jiaozhi Province was established in northern Vietnam.
+From 1407 to 1428, Jiaozhi province was established in northern Vietnam.
 After its abolition, the number of provinces remained unchanged at thirteen until the end of the dynasty.

-Initially, the provinces were governed by the Branch Secretariats, but in 1376, they were replaced by "the three provincial offices": the Provincial Administrative Office (Buzhengsi) headed by the Provincial Administration Commissioner (buzhengshi) with the rank 2b, the Regional Military Commission, and the Provincial Surveillance Office.
-The Provincial Administrative Office was responsible for civil administration, the Regional Military Commission oversaw military units in the province, and the Provincial Surveillance Office monitored all activities.
+Initially, the provinces were governed by the Branch Secretariats, but in 1376, they were replaced by "the three provincial offices": the Provincial Administrative Office (Buzhengsi), the Regional Military Commission, and the Provincial Surveillance Office.
+The Provincial Administration Commissioner (buzhengshi), with the rank 2b, headed the Provincial Administrative Office, which was responsible for civil administration.
+The Regional Military Commission oversaw military units in the province, while the Provincial Surveillance Office monitored all activities.